How To Communicate When Your Spouse Won’t Talk To You

 We can also used to deflect uncomfortable topics or avoid them altogether: “I know what will happen if I say anything or disagree with you.
 I just don’t have the energy for that.
 And I’m tired of the same old fights.”

-The fact that your spouse won’t open up or at least break silence doesn’t mean the communication problem is one-sided.
+The fact that your spouse won’t open up or at least break the silence doesn’t mean the communication problem is one-sided.
 Marriage, after all, is a reflective dynamic.
 You see yourself and your own issues in the mirror of your spouse, and vice versa.

 When you get comfortable in your marriage, however, it’s easy to let boredom creep in.